Dave-team/Knowledge-base/Business-Intelligence/Analytics.md

 - Add context from business initiatives.
 Avoid sending an analysis where a stakeholder looks at it and says 'That's because of Y'.
 Have the business understanding to say this proactively
 - A good way to present data is by showing changes
 - It can be handy to also display future plan values in a graph – this will show the stakeholders what is expected to happen in the near future
+- Can also show business goals/targets as a reference line

 ### Show business value
 - Don't present numbers - present actions and/or recommendations and show significance.
 Both practical and statistical